shivanidoshi26/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+- How long would you have to hold up the device against the object for it to tell you whether it's safe to eat or not?
+If the device takes too long, people might not be inclined to use it because it would slow down their grocery shopping process.
+- If people start recognizing the ways to determine food goodness on their own, there would be no need for the device.
+This would really only help a certain group of people.
+- If the item being scanned is very big, such as a watermelon, would the device still be able to capture the entire object (since the device would have to be held a bit further away to get the entire item)?

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**